fahadullahfahim/fahadullahfahim/README.md

 - 👋 Hi, I’m @fahadullahfahim
-- 👀 I’m interested in Machine Learning and Cloud computing
+- 👀 I’m interested in Machine Learning, Cloud computing and cyber security
-- 🌱 I’m currently learning Java language
-- 💞️ I’m looking to collaborate on beginer friendly projects that uses AWS or Azure
+- Currently trying to make writing notes in Obsidian a habit
-- 📫 reach me fahimfahadullah@outlook.com
+- 📫 reach me fahimfahadullah@gmail.com
-- ⚡ Fun fact: I am addicted to games.
-I love art and architecture.
+- ⚡ Fun fact: I love art and architecture.

 <!---
 fahadullahfahim/fahadullahfahim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.